Birth Defects Research

 How it Began

 To help reduce birth defects among U.S. babies, in 1996, Congress directed the Centers for Disease Control and Prevention (CDC) to establish the Centers for Birth Defects Research and Prevention (CBDRP).
-This directive was formalized with the passage of the Birth Defects Prevention Act of 1998 (Public Law 105-168).
+This was formalized with the passage of the Birth Defects Prevention Act of 1998 (Public Law 105-168).
+This act authorized CDC to do the following:

 Texas Center for Birth Defects Research and Prevention

-The Texas Center was established in 1996 as a part of the Birth Defects Epidemiology and Surveillance Branch (BDES) of the Texas Department of State Health Services in Austin.
+The Texas Center was established in 1996 as a part of the Birth Defects Epidemiology and Surveillance Branch (BDESB) of the Texas Department of State Health Services in Austin.
 The Center's mission is to conduct research studies to understand the causes of specific birth defects.
 Health disparities between Texans living along the border with Mexico and those living in non-border areas have long been a concern for public health officials, as well as for those who live and work in the border counties.
 The Texas Center is in a unique position to contribute to the understanding of what causes birth defects, especially because of the 1200-mile shared border with Mexico.
 Many border residents are Hispanic and data from this area can be compared to other populations to isolate geographic versus ethnic factors.

 National Birth Defects Prevention Study